jhonnrodr/jhonnrodr/README.md

 ### Hi there 👋
 ### I'm Jhonn a full-stack developer based in Santo Domingo, 🇩🇴 DR.
-### I working primarily with Laravel and Vue.js
+### I working primarily with Vue.js and Node.js

+- 🔭 I’m currently working on amiloz.com
-📫 How to reach me:
+- 📫 How to reach me:
 hello@jhonn.dev

 <!--